w3bdesign/dfweb-v2/README.md

 # Dfweb

-Currently a continous work in progress.
+Currently a work in progress.

+## Features:

+- SASS with CSS Grid for layout
+- Minified CSS with PurgeCSS
+- GSAP for animations
+- Scrollmagic for scrolling animations
+- Contact form with PureCSS
+- Netlify Forms with Google CAPTCHA